 6.8.4 Procedures

-6.8.4.1 Procedure for one-time or continuous reporting of analytics for user data congestion in a geographic area
+6.8.4.1 Procedure for one-time or continuous reporting of analytics for user data load in a geographic area

-The procedure as depicted in Figure 6.8.4.1-1 is used by an NF to retrieve congestion analytics for a specific geographic area.
-The procedure can be used to request a one-time or continuous reporting of congestion analytics.
+The procedure as depicted in Figure 6.8.4.1-1 is used by an NF to retrieve load analytics for a specific geographic area.
+The procedure can be used to request a one-time or continuous reporting of load analytics.